eliottjohnson/Obsidian-Vault/Short term.md

 - [ ] Track twiss from fast extraction and compare with measurement

-## MWPC Timing issue

-- [ ] Contact Stephen Jackson in charge of the BI-SW section

 ## [[Emittance blow-up]]

 - [ ] Calculate the new beta, beta1=bet0*pi/4
 - [ ] The change in Beta is only if you want to rematch your beam to the scatterer.
 - [ ] Maybe you could track distributions kick with a thin kick after the air, recalculate the distribution and continue tracking
-- [ ] Meeting with Ruben, Andreas, Luigi and Matthew
 - [ ] Calculate a monte carlo dipole kicks (c.f. pycollimate)
+- [ ] Scattering in the vertical plane

 ## Other